grzegorzmazur/yacas/docs/reference_manual/solvers.rst

    :param p: a polynomial in {x}

-   Return a list with the real roots of $ p $.
+   Return a list with the real roots of :math:`p`.
 It tries to find the real-valued  roots, and thus requires numeric floating point calculations.
 The precision  of the result can be improved by increasing the calculation precision.